shwina/still-magic/README.md

 -   `./etc/`: holding area for files that aren't being used right now but might be (re-)added later.
 -   `./favicon.ico`: toolbar icon.
 -   `./figures/`: [draw.io][draw-io] source for figures and all exported figures.
-    -   `./figures/lesson.xml`: source for all diagrams in that lesson.
+    -   `./figures/slug.xml`: source for all diagrams in that lesson.
-    -   `./figures/lesson-something.suffix`: PDF, PNG, or SVG export of a single figure from the XML file.
+    -   `./figures/slug_something.suffix`: PDF, PNG, or SVG export of a single figure from the XML file.
 -   `./img/`: miscellaneous images used in website (e.g., logo for license).
 -   `./index.md`: overall home page for site (currently redirects to English-language version).
 -   `./js/`: JavaScript files for site.
-    -   `./js/all-in-one.js`: create all-in-one HTML version in the browser (uses `concatenate.js`).
     -   `./js/bootstrap.min.js`: [Bootstrap][bootstrap]
-    -   `./js/concatenate.js`: utilities used to create all-in-one version of site.
     -   `./js/site.js`: used to clean up bibliographic citations and glossary entries, style tables, etc.
-    -   `./js/stitch.js`: command-line utility to combine all Markdown files into one (uses `concatenate.js`).
 -   `./project/`: the running example used throughout the lessons.
     -   Put in a sub-directory so that it can be structured the way a real project would be.
 -   `./requirements.txt`: Pip installation requirements.